rackerlabs/otter/api-docs/rst/dev-guide/glossary.rst

 **Launch Configuration**
-    A configuration that contains the necessary details for adding and removing servers from a scaling group in the Rackspace Auto Scale API.
-The ``launchConfiguration`` object specifies whether you are creating a server or a load balancer and the necessary details about the configuration.
+    A configuration that contains the necessary details for adding and removing servers or stacks from a scaling group in the Rackspace Auto Scale API.
+The ``launchConfiguration`` object specifies whether you are creating a server, load balancer, or stack and the necessary details about the configuration.

 **Load Balancer**
     A logical device that belongs to a cloud account.
 A load balancer is